vegaprotocol/ethdenver2022/README.md

 The goal is to provide simple and easy to understand visual access to data from a Vega network, with powerful features that are currently only exposed by applications like https://console.fairground.wtf or direct via API scripts.

-The plugin should be open source and easy to demonstrate, with a walkthrough video and a helpful installation guide showing how to add the plugin/add-in.
+The plugin/add-in should be open source and easy to demonstrate, with a walkthrough video and a helpful installation guide showing how to add to your spreadsheet.

 See the section [Bounty Criteria](#bounty-criteria-3) below for the tasks and features we're hoping you can try and deliver for this bounty brief.